tracyotieno-1/USAID_Sentiment_Analysis/README.md

 ### Objectives
 Analyze public sentiment on USAID after Trump’s withdrawal.
 Extract key discussion themes from Reddit and Youtube posts.
-Compare sentiment across platforms (if other data sources are added later).
 Build a chatbot for interactive sentiment queries.

-### Project Goals
-This research aims to use Natural Language Processing (NLP) to examine Reddit and Youtube comments about USAID and identify sentiment patterns and important subjects.

-##Business Impact:

-Offer insights into the efficacy of policies and areas of concern.
-Assist NGOs and policymakers in understanding public opinion about USAID.
-Help academics, analysts, and journalists monitor patterns in discourse.

 ### Success Metrics:
 Model Accuracy: Achieve at least 85% accuracy for sentiment classification.